Walter Warzecha

 Walter Wilhelm Julius Warzecha (23 May 1891 – 3 August 1956) was a German naval commander and high-ranking officer of the Kriegsmarine.
 Serving in the rank of General Admiral he succeeded General Admiral Hans-Georg von Friedeburg as the last Oberbefehlshaber der Kriegsmarine after the end of World War II.

 Biography

 Walter Warzecha was born on 23 May 1891 in Schwiebus (modern Świebodzin).
-His father, Max Warzecha, was mayor of the town of Neuruppin, but the family came from Silesia, hence the Slavic rather than German surname.
+His father, Max Warzecha, was mayor of the town of Neuruppin, but the family came from Silesia.

 World War I

 On 1 April 1909 Warzecha joined the Kaiserliche Marine as a Seekadett.
 His first post was aboard the heavy cruiser Victoria Louise where he was promoted to Fähnrich zur See in April 1910.
 Between 1911 and 1916 he served on the dreadnought battleship Nassau, and there was promoted to the rank of Leutnant zur See in September 1912, and then to Oberleutnant zur See on 2 May 1915.